Brigantine Castle, New Jersey – Lost to the Ghosts

 In addition to the haunted house, more amusements were added, including restaurants, miniature golf, arcade games, shops, and a fishing pier.
 Brigantine Haunted Castle and Amusement Pier boosted the economy of the secluded little fishing town and “put it on the map” as swarms of visitors made their way to the island every summer to experience the thrills and chills of the Haunted Castle and the excitement of the amusement pier.

-Its initial success was mainly due to Ricci’s extensive advertising campaign, which included print, radio, and television commercials in Pennsylvania, New Jersey, and New York, which drew busloads of visitors to the castle and thousands of new visitors to the Brigantine Island.
-Another reason for its success was the great group of performers that the castle employed each summer, many of which were young drama majors.
+Its initial success was primarily due to Ricci’s extensive advertising campaign, which included print, radio, and television commercials in Pennsylvania, New Jersey, and New York, drawing busloads of visitors to the castle and thousands of new visitors to Brigantine Island.
+Another reason for its success was the great group of performers that the castle employed each summer, many of whom were young drama majors.
 After countless hours preparing sets, costumes, and new acts, they kept the haunted castle interesting by changing the performances each summer.
-These actors portrayed such characters as the Addams Family, Butcher and the Vamp, Frankenstein, the Headless Woman, the Bell Tower Creature, the Bride of Dracula, and more.
+These actors portrayed characters such as those from The Addams Family, Butcher and the Vampire, Frankenstein, The Headless Woman, The Bell Tower Creature, The Bride of Dracula, and more.
 Visitors loved the live spooks that haunted the twisting walkways in the five levels of the castle — so much so that the people waited for hours to get in the first year, with lines going down the block.

 Brigantine Castle Poster